Keiga people

 The Keiga people are a sub-ethnic group of the Nuba peoples in the Nuba Mountains of South Kordofan state, in southern Sudan.

 The population of this ethnicity likely is below 10,000.
-They speak Keiga, a Nilo-Saharan language.

-The language belongs to the Kadugli–Krongo family.
+They speak Keiga, which belongs to the Kadugli–Krongo language family.

 The Keiga people live north and northwest of Kadugli in South Kurdufan State.

 Their tradition says that all Keiga communities originated from Kulu sub-hill in Keiga Tummero hill.

 From there, they gradually spread over the present Keiga territory, the four hill communities of Tummero, Luban, al-Khayl, and Dameik.

 The Keiga people practice farming in the rainy season and also raise cattle.
 They have been in competition for land with Arabs in the area, sometimes escalating into violence.